 An Introduction to the Home and Family:

-Built between 1761 and 1765, this English-style Georgian Mansion was the centerpiece of an 80-acre estate belonging to Philip John Schuyler and Catharine van Rensselaer Schuyler.
+Built between 1761 and 1765, this English-style Georgian Mansion was the centerpiece of a more than 80-acre estate belonging to Philip John Schuyler and Catharine van Rensselaer Schuyler.
 This elegant and spacious Georgian-style mansion, originally situated in a rural setting just outside of the 18th century city of Albany, was a powerful symbol of the family’s status and affluence, and of the important role Philip Schuyler played in the politics and military affairs of his time.
-Over the course of his life, Philip Schuyler would serve as a Major General in the Continental Army, Delegate to the Continental Congress, Senator at both a State and Federal level, and as Superintendent of Indian Affairs.
+Over the course of his life, Philip Schuyler would serve as a Major General in the Continental Army, Delegate to the Continental Congress, Senator at both a State and Federal level, Surveyor General for New York, and Superintendent of Indian Affairs.
 He also operated an extensive military intelligence and espionage network, incorporated the Western and Northern Inland Lock Navigation Companies, and was a major landholder and land-speculator in the early American republic.

 Today the home has been decorated to represent the family’s interests, as well as the tastes and styles of the period.
 The house is also undergoing long-term efforts to restore it as nearly as possible to the period of the Schuylers’ residence.

 |This is a portrait of Catharine Schuyler's cousin,|

 Catharine van Cordtland van Rensselaer.
 The dress shown

 in both images did not belong to either woman, but instead

 was copied from painting to painting, by multiple artists,

 as these wealthy ladies tried to emulate one-another.